My savings rate and expenses – March update – tax refund

 March is always a weird month for me as it’s the month I usually get my taxes done.
-The goal is to shoot for a $0 refund but that’s nearly impossible and sometimes you completely miss the mark due to unknowns like stock sales and bonuses(which get taxed at a much higher rate).
+The goal is to shoot for a $0 tax refund but that’s nearly impossible.
+Sometimes you completely miss the mark due to unknowns like stock sales and bonuses(which get taxed at a much higher rate).

-This year, I missed the mark which means I got a decent sized refund this month.
+This year, I missed the mark which means I got a decent sized tax refund this month.

 Still, it’d be a huge task to go back and recalculate everything there which means I’m left with my second option; to look at it as additional income in 2017 and move on.
-It’s not the most correct way to do it but it is the easiest and I’m always a fan of that.
+It’s not the most accurate way to do it but it is the easiest.
+I’m always a fan of taking the easy approach.

-I wasn’t expecting March to be the highest of months as I had some known expenses here but the refund certainly changes that expectation.
+I wasn’t expecting March to be the highest of months.
+I had some known expenses here but the refund certainly changes that expectation.

 Let’s take a look at the gross income breakdown for March.